About us

 Impact and Momentum

-Within a short period, our research groups have published 80 scientific papers in top international journals.
-Moreover, the international symposium on systems immunology, organized by the research group in Würzburg last year, received a broad and positive response.
+Within a short period of time, the research groups have published more than 130 scientific papers in top-tier international journals.
+The international symposia on systems immunology organized by the group in Würzburg in 2022, 2023 and 2025 have received broad and highly positive recognition.

 Future of the Max Planck Research Group for Systems Immunology

-The Max Planck Research Group of Systems Immunology was evaluated by an international panel of experts on behalf of the Max Planck Society at the end of 2023 and was deemed excellent.
+At the end of 2023, the Max Planck Research Group for Systems Immunology was evaluated by an international panel of experts on behalf of the Max Planck Society, received an excellent rating, and has been extended until the end of 2026.
 The reviewers emphasized the innovative research approaches and the international visibility of the Würzburg teams.
-The current goal is to transition the research group into a new Max Planck Institute of Systems Immunology.
-This institute would be the only one within the Max Planck Society dedicated to immunology—a field of significant societal relevance, as clearly demonstrated by the COVID-19 pandemic.